Erebus-FoundryVTT-Modules/foundry-vtt-hotbar-lock/README.md

-# Foundry VTT Taskbar Lock
+# Foundry VTT Hotbar Lock

-TODO
+A module used to inject a lock icon for the hotbar that prevents any ability to add, remove, or reorder macros.